Radclyffe Hall: Career

 After a period of travel and education, Hall published five books of poetry between 1906 and 1915.

 Hall's first novel was The Unlit Lamp, published in 1924.
-It follows Joan Ogden, a young girl who dreams of setting up a flat in London with her friend Elizabeth (a so-called Boston marriage) and studying to become a doctor, but feels trapped by her manipulative mother's emotional dependence on her.
+It follows Joan Ogden, a young girl who dreams of setting up a flat in London with her friend Elizabeth (a so-called Boston marriage) and studying to become a doctor but feels trapped by her manipulative mother's emotional dependence on her.
 Its length and grimness made it a difficult book to sell, so Hall deliberately chose a lighter theme for her next novel, a social comedy entitled The Forge (1924).
 While she had used her full name for her early poetry collections, she shortened it to M. Radclyffe Hall for The Forge.
 The book was a modest success, making the bestseller list of John O'London's Weekly.
 The Unlit Lamp, which followed it into print, was the first printed with her name simply as Radclyffe Hall.

-There followed another comic novel, A Saturday Life (1925), and then Adam's Breed (1926), a novel about an Italian headwaiter who, becoming disgusted with his job and even with food itself, gives away his belongings and lives as a hermit in the forest.
+There followed another comic novel, A Saturday Life (1925), and then Adam's Breed (1926), a novel about an Italian headwaiter who, becoming disgusted with his job and even with the food itself, gives away his belongings and lives as a hermit in the forest.
 The book's mystical themes have been compared to Hermann Hesse's Siddhartha.
 It sold well, was critically acclaimed, and won both the Prix Femina and the James Tait Black Prize, a feat previously achieved only by E. M. Forster's A Passage to India.
 In 1926, she published her first short story dealing with homosexuality.
 Twelve days later, she began writing The Well of Loneliness.